Healthy Homes Assessment Khandallah

 Insulation Khandallah

-The insulation of the ceiling and underfloor is mandatory to all rental houses since July 1, 2019.
-All landlords and property managers are required to make sure the insulation meets standards that are in line with the latest quality.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might require to be replaced or replaced.
+Ceiling and underfloor insulation has been compulsory to all rental houses since 1 July 2019.
+All landlords and property managers have to make sure the insulation meets this new quality.
+In some instances, an existing insulation on the ceiling or in the sub floor space might require to be filled with or replaced.

 Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
-The more R-value is higher, the better the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
+The more high the R-value, better the insulation.

 See the full details of this Healthy Homes insulation standard.